Can I use my own laptop?

 Where and when is support available to me?

 Mobile Computing students have access to a wide variety of support resources.
 In addition to being able to access a growing list of online, self-help tools, you have access to staff professionals in the IT Service Desk.
-The IT Service Desk provides in-person and telephone assistance, 5 days a week (Monday-Friday), for all mobile computing related support issues.
-See Mobile Support for more information.
+For all mobile computing related support issues, visit Mobile Support for more information.